Washington County Court Records

 Searching Civil Records

-Civil case docket sheets can be accessed through the UJS Web Portal’s Civil Case Search.
-The search tool allows users to find cases using party names or case numbers and provides docket entries, filing dates, and case status information.
+Civil case docket sheets are available through the UJS Web Portal's Civil Case Search.
+Enter a party name or case number to find filings, docket entries, and case status information.

-In person, visitors to the Prothonotary’s Office can request assistance searching for civil filings.
-Public access terminals may be available at the courthouse for reviewing docket information.
+If you prefer to search in person, staff at the Prothonotary's Office can help you locate civil filings.
+Public access terminals may also be available at the courthouse for reviewing docket information.

 Fees for Civil Records

-The Prothonotary’s Office charges fees for various services.
-Common fee categories include:
+The Prothonotary's Office charges fees for various services, including:

-Fee schedules are established by statute and local rule.
-Specific current fee amounts can be confirmed by contacting the Prothonotary’s Office directly or checking the Washington County website.
+Fee schedules are set by statute and local rule.
+For current amounts, contact the Prothonotary's Office directly or check the Washington County website.

 Small Claims and Minor Civil Matters

-Small claims cases, landlord-tenant disputes under a certain dollar threshold, and other minor civil matters are typically filed before a Magisterial District Judge rather than the Court of Common Pleas.
-Washington County has several Magisterial District Courts serving different geographic areas within the county.
+Small claims cases, landlord-tenant disputes below a certain dollar threshold, and other minor civil matters are typically filed before a Magisterial District Judge rather than the Court of Common Pleas.
+Washington County has several Magisterial District Courts covering different parts of the county.
 These courts handle civil claims up to $12,000, and their dockets are searchable online through the UJS Web Portal.

 Washington County Family Court Records

-The Family Court Division of Washington County’s Court of Common Pleas handles matters involving domestic relations, custody, support, and protective orders.
-Many family court records are subject to heightened confidentiality protections due to the sensitive nature of the proceedings.
+The Family Court Division of Washington County's Court of Common Pleas handles domestic relations, custody, support, and protective order matters.
+Because these cases often involve children or other sensitive circumstances, many family court records carry heightened confidentiality protections.

 Types of Family Court Cases